lars1050/csc321-s25/08_observer/README.md

 ### The Observer Pattern

+#### Due Monday, February 17

 In this assignment, you will learn how to use the design pattern Observer to facilitate communication between the _Subject_ and the _Observer_.
 Each observer can choose to subscribe and unsubscribe to receive data (the feed) from the subject.

 There are 4 observer/subject pairs for an image, headline, stock market, and weather feed.
 Each of these inherits from either `interface Observer` or `interface Subject`.
 This design is easily extensible without making any modifications to the existing observers and subjects.

 There are a lot of classes to keep track of!
 Your first task is to make a UML diagram to better understand how the pieces fit together.
+You can draw by hand or with a tool.
+It will be submitted via hard copy.

 ### Getting Started